geophile/marcel/README.md

 A `pipeline` is a sequence of operators connected by pipes.
 They can be used directly on the command line, as above.
 They also have various other uses in marcel.
-For example, a pipeline can be assigned to a variable, essentially defining a function.
+For example, a pipeline can be assigned to a variable, essentially defining a new operator.
 For example, here is a pipeline, assigned to the variable `recent`, which selects `File`s modified within the past day: